-Listed below is a description of the various mandatory and optional forms to be filed for candidacy in the June 7, 2022 Election.
-It is the obligation of the candidate to ensure that all filing requirements and deadlines have been met.
+Listed below is a description of the various mandatory and optional forms to be filed for candidates running for school or special districts in the November 8, 2022, Election.
+It is the obligation of the candidate, incumbents and challengers, to ensure that filing requirements and deadlines have been met.
 All candidates are urged to file the required documents as early as possible to avoid a last minute rush, confusion or misunderstanding.
 Additionally, it is recommended that the candidate file all documents personally.
-Dates marked with an asterisk () indicate that it falls on a weekend or holiday so the activity is generally moved to the next business day.